LightJason/lightjason.github.io/content/wizard.md

 <h3>Code Generation</h3>
 <section>
-<strong>Information & Warning</strong><br/>
+<strong>Information</strong><br/>
 <p>Here can create the code examples based on the LightJason framework.
 We recommand to understand the code especially consideration of performance and object-orientated programming and design.
 This wizad cannot create a full performant example for each domain definition and problem definition, so in some cases you must create your own structure.</p>
 <p>
-The wizard should help beginners to understand the architecture of the framework without writing the full code yourself.
+The wizard should help beginners to understand the architecture of the framework without writing the full <a href="https://en.wikipedia.org/wiki/Boilerplate_code">boilerplate code</a> yourself.
 Please read the <a href="/tutorials">tutorials</a> first to understand the main concepts of the code.
 All generated codes are for Java 1.8 or higher, so a downgrade is not possible.
 </p>
+<p><strong>We recommand that the <code>readme.md</code> within in the zip file is read before start working.</strong></p>
 <br/><br/>
 <p>
 <button type="button" class="btn btn-secondary btn-lg btn-block" id="generate">Generate Source code</button>